 Corporate Profits – Higher corporate profits can boost spending on employee healthcare benefits, directly leading to an increase in demand for healthcare services.
 In addition, higher corporate profits and taxable income can indirectly boost government healthcare spending.
 Consequently, strong corporate profits and business sentiment is a catalyst for the healthcare industry.

 Selling a Healthcare & Life Sciences Company

 The Healthcare & Life Sciences industry has seen an uptick in the average deal size over the last three years.
 The pandemic has exposed weakness in global healthcare capacity and attracted investments in this space.
 The sharp increase in global demand for high quality healthcare services, equipment and medical products is expected to permanently shift the demand curve for healthcare industry verticals.
 In addition, as investors increase their appetite for risk in a low yield environment, M&A activity in the healthcare space is expected to remain robust.
 As Canada’s leading private market M&A Advisory firm Beacon understands that selling a business is an important decision.
 A dedicated business owner not only seeks to extract maximum value from the sale of a business but also seeks to sell the business to a competent buyer who can continue the company’s legacy.
-Beacon has worked on over 100 valuation and M&A advisory mandates in the wholesale & distribution sector, bringing extensive experience in deal negotiation to the table.
+Beacon has worked on over 100 valuation and M&A advisory mandates in the healthcare & life science sector, bringing extensive experience in deal negotiation to the table.
 Our experienced advisory team will assist your business in navigating the entire sell-side M&A process.

 As an entrepreneur or business owner who is exploring a potential sale, it is important to understand some key factors specific to the healthcare & life sciences sector that might impact the likelihood of a potential sale.
 These are factors that determine business attractiveness for potential buyers and investors.